julia-mpsge/MPSGE.jl/README.md

 ## Overview

-This package provides a [MPSGE](https://www.gams.com/solvers/mpsge/index.htm) implementation on Julia.
-At the moment it is very much work in progress and likely to change significantly quickly, but there are some working examples in the examples and test folder.
-Documentation is coming soon (writing this in July 2023).
-In the meantime, while the Julia syntax is obviously different than the GAMS version, the linked pages for the original MPSGE has great explanations of the structure, features, and theory.
+This package provides a [MPSGE](https://www.gams.com/solvers/mpsge/index.htm) implementation in Julia.
+<p> (As of July 2023) the initital development is nearly complete and the package is ready for testing.
+Documentation is coming soon.
+In the meantime, while the Julia syntax is obviously different than the GAMS version, the linked page above for the original MPSGE has great explanations of the structure, features, and theory.
+The examples illustrate the Julia syntax as currently implemented.